pipeli18ne/RFC/02-library.md

 You think this is a lot you need to know and easy to mess up?
 You're right.

-You may think I just picked a framework as an example that has no official i18n support and thats the reason why it is that complicated.
+You may think I just picked a framework as an example that has no official i18n support and thats the reason why it is that complicated?
 But guess what: you'll have to do similar things in other frameworks.
 Just with another syntax.
 Even for frameworks like `Next.js`, if you want to support SSR you'll have to add boilerplate code to each page to load the locale information.

 > The recently announced version 13 of Next.js may solve that pain point, but you'll still have to structure your code differently if you want to offer SSR then if you would just provide a SPA version of that same application.